mpkondrashin/tmlist/README.md

 https://workload.<region>.cloudone.trendmicro.com/api
 ```

 **Note:** if region is unknown, Detect utility can be used.
 It is porvided along with TMList binary and accept the only parameter: API Key (as command line --api_key or through environment and even from TMList config.yaml file).
 It will output workload security API entrypoint or "Not detected" in case of failure.
-Detect support only workload security and not Cloud One API Keys.

 ### Create a configuration file
 In the same directory as  TMList executable create file named config.yaml and open it in your favorite text editor.